Standing up for Kiiwetinoong

 Sol began his career as a health advocate, serving as Co-Chair for the Sioux Lookout Meno Ya Win Health Centre and on other health boards.
 He remains committed to improving the way health is delivered throughout Nishnawbe-Aski Nation territory and the Kiiwetinoong riding.

-Over the past four years, Sol committed himself to advocating for First Nations in the riding, and the North as a whole.
+Since 2018, Sol has committed himself to advocating for First Nations in the riding, and the North as a whole.
 He introduced two private member’s bills, the first of which would have made the United Nations Declaration on the Rights of Indigenous Peoples a part of provincial law.
 The second would have mandated the government to provide clean water in all First Nations in the province.

 Sol understands the challenges residents in the riding of Kiiwetinoong face.
 He used his time inside and outside of the legislature to tackle issues such as the overrepresentation of Indigenous people in the child welfare and justice systems, the youth suicide crisis, vaccine hesitancy, and the doctor shortage in the North.